michaeldai1006/cis600-term-project/README.md

 ### Run project
 Now its finally time to run the project, by default port 3000 will be used to listen to requests.
 1. To run the project: npm start

+## Data Processing
+Data Processing part contains three parts: Sentiment Analysis, Choropleth Map Data Processing Word Cloud.
+The first two parts are in the same sub-project, and they are sharing the same "key.py" file and "constants.py" file.
+Thus the following three steps are required before running either of Sentiment Analysis or Choropleth Map.
+In order to protect our Database Information and Twitter Developer Account, "key.py" file is not included in github version for this project.

+1. Ask for "key.py" from zli221su@gmail.com if it is NOT in "Data Processing/data_processing/sentiment_analysis" folder.
+2. Copy "key.py" to "Data Processing/data_processing/sentiment_analysis" directory
+3. Make sure mySQL connector for pyhton is installed on your computer: https://dev.mysql.com/downloads/
+3. Install Dependencies: Open Python 3 terminal console, enter:
+  pip install pandas
+  pip install mysql
+  pip install vaderSentiment
+  pip install textblob
+  pip install plotly.express
+  pip install nltk.tokenize
+  pip install urllib.request
+4. Open constants.py with Notepad or similar editor.
+Change TODAY_MONTH and TODAY_DATE to today's month and date.
+This project currently works for 2020 only.

+### Sentiment Analysis
+Run "sentiment_main.py" under "Data Processing/data_processing/sentiment_analysis" directory for sentiment analysis.

+### Choropleth Map
+Run "geo_main.py" under "Data Processing/data_processing/geo_analysis" for geo visualization preperation.
+Open "covid19_ny_ChoroplethMap_SingleDay.ipynb" under "geo-analysis/Covid10_NY" directory with Jupyter Notebook (Other IDEs may cause unexpected errors).
+Jupyter Note Book can be download from: https://jupyter.org/

+### Word CLoud with R
+1. Install RStudio.
+2. Extract csv files from MySQL per each day of data.
+3. Edit line 15 of the import function to import specific data.
+4. Run program; save visual as PDF.